 When Patricia and her brother were young, they visited their grandparents’ farm in Union City, Michigan while their mother was going through a divorce.
 It’s a little village in the middle of nowhere.
 One day, an actual meteor fell to the ground right on their farm!
 This is a true story and the meteor was confirmed as such by scientists! [advanced picture book, ages 6-12]

-Buying a piece of a meteor on eBay according to National Geographic Weird But True iPhone iPad app OR sell a piece of a meteor that you find (assuming that you can get your hands on a metal detector!).
-Video below how to find a meteor!
+Buying a piece of a meteor on eBay according to National Geographic Weird But True iPhone iPad app OR selling a piece of a meteor that you find (assuming that you can get your hands on a metal detector!).
+The video below how to find a meteor!

 Science of Meteors Kid Friendly Links

 National Geographic Readers: Meteors by Melissa Stewart

 Learn about meteors by well-known nonfiction author Melissa Stewart!
 This book is chock full of photographs and fascinating information. [nonfiction picture book, ages 6 and up]

 Field Guide to Meteors and Meteorites by O. Richard Norton

 Meteor hunters will find this field guide indispensable in observing, locating, and analyzing meteors and meteorites.
 Kids will find it a useful resource for specific topics.
 It is too dense for most kids to read through cover-to-cover. [adult book]